-That is: what is the piriformis muscle, and how does it affect me?
+So what is the piriformis muscle, and how does it affect me?
 Most people who are suffering from piriformis related symptoms will complain of symptoms with running or walking, sitting for long periods of time, tightness of their hips, and even some numbness or tingling in their glutes and legs.

-So, today we are going to take a deep dive into that piriformis, literally and figuratively.
+We are going to take a deep dive into that piriformis, literally and figuratively.
 Before we go too deep, watch this video to learn a bit more about the piriformis and how it can affect you:

 What is the Piriformis?